 The parties' familiarity with the particular issues for review on appeal in the district's petition for review and the parents' answer thereto is also presumed and will not be recited here.
-The gravamen of the parties' dispute on appeal is whether the 12:1+1 special class placement for the student's instruction in core academic subjects was appropriate to meet the student's needs and whether the assigned public school site could implement the student's May 2012 IEP.
-Further, the district also asserts that if it failed to offer the student a FAPE for the 2012-13 school year, then
+The gravamen of the parties' dispute on appeal is whether the May 2013 CSE's recommendation for a general education classroom placement with ICT services for English language arts (ELA), social studies, and mathematics was appropriate for the student.
+The parties additionally argue the merits of certain claims that the IHO did not address, including the parents' claims relating to the

-&lt;sup>1 The administrative procedures applicable to the review of disputes between parents and school districts regarding any matter relating to the identification, evaluation or educational placement of a student with a disability, or a student suspected of having a disability, or the provision of a free appropriate public education to such student are well established and described in broader detail in previous decisions issued by the Office of State Review (e.g., Application of the Dep't of Educ., 12-228; Application of the Dep't of Educ., Appeal No. 12-087; Application of a Student with a Disability, Appeal No. 12-165; Application of the Dep't of Educ., Appeal No. 09-092).
+1 The administrative procedures applicable to the review of disputes between parents and school districts regarding any matter relating to the identification, evaluation or educational placement of a student with a disability, or a student suspected of having a disability, or the provision of a free appropriate public education to such student are well established and described in broader detail in previous decisions issued by the Office of State Review (e.g., Application of the Dep't of Educ., 12-228; Application of the Dep't of Educ., Appeal No. 12-087; Application of a Student with a Disability, Appeal No. 12-165; Application of the Dep't of Educ., Appeal No. 09-092).

-&lt;sup>2 Any additional facts necessary to the disposition of the parties' arguments will be set forth below as necessary to resolution of the issues presented in this appeal.
+2 Any additional facts necessary to the disposition of the parties' arguments will be set forth below as necessary to resolution of the issues presented in this appeal.

-the IHO erred in finding that the Aaron School was an appropriate unilateral placement and that equitable considerations weighed in favor of the parents' requested relief.
+appropriateness of the assigned public school site.
+Further, the district also alleges that the IHO erred in finding that equitable considerations weighed in favor of the parents' request for relief.